Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes languages and most sports.

 2. Joining Consonants and Vowels to Make Words:

 The next challenge was learning how to read and write words by putting consonants and vowels together.
 According to Wikipedia, the Thai letters are not a true alphabet, but an abugida, a writing system in which each consonant may invoke a vowel sound such as "a" or "o".
 When writing Thai, consonants go horizontally from left to right with vowel letters or symbols arranged above, below, to the left or right, or in combinations.
-This is quite a difference from English which has a true alphabet.
+This is quite different from English which has a true alphabet.

 3. Thai Punctuation: